 On January 1, 2009, the ADA Amendments Act of 2008 went into effect.
 It changed the way the definition of disability had been interpreted under the ADA.
 The Amendments Act covers disabilities in the body and mind, like the functions of the immune system, cell growth, digestive, bowel, bladder, brain and nervous system, respiratory, circulatory, endocrine, and reproductive systems.
 These changes can help many people with cancer to clearly meet the definition of disability.

 The law applies to employers with 15 or more employees.
 Job discrimination against people with disabilities by these employers is not legal if practiced by:

 Employees of the US (federal) government are not covered under the ADA.
 But they have the same protections under a different law, which is enforced by the Office of Federal Operations of the Equal Employment Opportunities Commission (EEOC).
 To file a complaint, a federal employee must first contact an equal employment opportunity counselor at the agency in which they believe the discrimination took place.
-You can read more about these protections at https://www.eeoc.gov/federal/index.cfm.
+You can learn more from the EEOC website.